 Salmond or Sturgeon: Which One is Lying?

 First Minister Nicola Sturgeon is in a pickle.
 The kind of pickle that were the situation to be applied to the Prime Minister, the media would be reporting nothing else on all channels and all front pages.
-She and her government are under two separate inquiries both relating to how she handles the sexual assault allegations against Alex Salmond.
+She and her government are under two separate inquiries both relating to how she handled the sexual assault allegations against Alex Salmond.
 For those who are not keeping up, Guido has a handy stage by stage explainer:

 Inquiry 1: Did Sturgeon Breach the Ministerial Code?